zAlfok/ByeSpoilers-Crunchyroll/README.md

     - /watch: Info wrapper, Next/Previous Episode, See More Episodes (Side and PopUp)

 - <b>How’s this spoiler-shielding sorcery supposed to work?</b><br>
 Since spoilers can come from all sorts of places and in all sorts of forms, fortunately, we just have to focus on 6 things: thumbnails, titles (on the site and the tab), descriptions, URL's and tooltips (when you keep your mouse over an element and it displays like a mini-mini-popup).
 So the script has a initial configuration section in which you can choose the level of censorship.
-You will be allowed to choose to:
+You will be allowed to choose (in _USER_CONFIG_ as explained before) to:
     - Blur episode's thumbnails (default enabled): Notice that not all thumbnails are episode-related so just those have blur.
     - Blur episode's titles (default disabled): Notices that this will blur the entire title element, so you'll not be able to see the episode number either.
     - Blur episode's descriptions (defalut enabled): Just blurs episode-related descriptions...